Best ELD Providers 2024: Top Electronic Logging Devices

 Weaknesses

-Lacks advanced hardware features like cargo temperature and engine temperature monitoring
+Lacks some advanced hardware features like cargo temperature and engine temperature monitoring

 No panic button